bczhc/FileSync/README.md

 FileSync
 ---

-Sync files from Android to another host through the network.
+Sync files from Android to another host over network.

 ## Build
 An example for arm64 Android devices: